iltommi/qdb-documentation/source/reference/qdb_httpd.rst

  * Input network traffic percentage for all processes on the node over time
  * Output network traffic percentage for all processes on the node over time

-You can adjust the time scale by selecting a time tab above each graph.
+Each graph displays up to an hour of historical data.
+You can adjust the time scale by resizing and moving the window at the bottom of each graph.

- * The dotted blue lines show 25%, 50%, and 75% usage.
- * The red line across the top of each graph corresponds to approximately 85% usage.
- * The dark lines show the measured data.
- * The dashed blue line shows the estimated trend of the data, if available.

-If the node is nearing 100% in any of its monitored categories, a light-blue warning triangle will appear on the top right of the graph, along with a short status code about the error.
-The image above shows a RAM saturation limit being reached.
+Hover over the black line on the graph to display detailed information about the selected data point.